-This report will discuss how the Commission has fulfilled its roles during the COVID-19 outbreak and how OPL operations have adapted to meet the needs of Oaklanders during these difficult times.
+This report will discuss how the Commission has fulfilled its roles since the 2022 report to the Life Enrichment Committee during the COVID-19 outbreak and how OPL operations have adapted to meet the needs of Oaklanders during these difficult times.
 In group and individual capacities as Commissioners, we continued to support, represent, and raise awareness of the needs of Oakland's branch libraries, library system and neighborhoods in our continuing advocacy.
+We also want to take a moment to express our profound gratitude and appreciation for Oakland's amazing librarians, who make the magic of our libraries possible through their dedication and perseverance through difficult conditions.

-Long-Term Financial Stability
+Goal 1: Long-Term Financial Stability